wellperez/wellperez/README.md

 # Hello!

-I'm a 27 years old brazilian who loves music, movies, game and prrograming. 😄
+I'm a 27 years old brazilian who loves music, movies, game and programing. 😄

 I have experienced a lot of languages, but now i'm in love with JavaScript! ⚡